openshift/origin-web-console/README.md

 ```

 #### Production builds
-1. Make sure all dev dependencies are up to date by running `hack/install-assets.sh`
+1. Make sure all dev dependencies are up to date by running `hack/install-deps.sh`
-2. Run `hack/build-assets.sh`
+2. Run `grunt build`
-3. Run `hack/build-go.sh`
+3. TODO - run script to build bindata.go from the dist in this repo
+4. In your origin repo run `hack/build-go.sh`

 The assets served by the OpenShift all-in-one server will now be up to date.
 By default the assets are served from [http://localhost:8091](http://localhost:8091)

-#### Debugging Travis failures
+#### Debugging dist diff failures
-If Travis complains that bindata.go is different than the committed version, ensure the committed version is correct:
+If Jenkins complains that the built dist files are different than the committed version, ensure the committed version is correct:

-1. Run `hack/clean-assets.sh`
+1. Run `hack/clean-deps.sh`
-2. Run `hack/install-assets.sh`
+2. Run `hack/install-deps.sh`
-3. Run `hack/build-assets.sh`
+3. Run `grunt build`
-4. If bindata.go is changed, add it to your commit and re-push
+4. If anything under dist or dist.java has changed, add it to your commit and re-push

 Architecture
 ------------